akrutchins/Ion-Ejection-from-MultiQ/README.md

     - Killed in the collision with the electrodes.

 - **Potential Calculations:**
-  Before simulating ion motion, the program calculates three potentials:
+  Before simulating ion motion, one needs to calculate three potentials:
   - **RF:** Governs RF-only motion within the quadrupole.
   - **DC:** Affects motion near the stopping plate at the quadrupole exit.
   - **AC:** Drives ion excitation between unsqueezed rods.